General Information on the Federal Arbitrage Rebate Requirements

 What are the Arbitrage Rebate Requirements?

-The rebate amount due to the Federal Government is equal to the excess of the amount earned on all nonpurpose investments purchased with gross proceeds of the bonds over the amount which would have been earned if such nonpurpose investments were invested at a rate equal to the yield on the bonds.
+The rebate amount due to the Federal Government is equal to the excess of the amount earned on all nonpurpose investments purchased with gross proceeds of the bonds over the amount that would have been earned if such nonpurpose investments were invested at a rate equal to the yield on the bonds.

 How is the Rebate Amount Due Calculated?